 Add to this my love of aviation and maps, I guess this why this particular topic resonated with me.
 The US government spent the equivalent of billions of dollars to develop hundreds of these (at the time) state of the art stations, thousands of people were involved in their engineering, manufacturing, construction and training.
 The public often read about in the papers and coined a popular phrase, there was even a board game!
 Every sizable town had one somewhere with its antennae visible on the horizon from a wide area.
 It was the radio equivalent of a system of lighthouses, safely seeing a generation of pilots to their destinations and it enabled one of the key aspects of modern travel we take for granted: travelling anywhere and anytime we want, rain or shine.
 There are many stories that part of this huge human and financial investment that are now forgotten.

-Finally, although there is great coverage of the other aspects of the Golden Age of Air Travel (e.g. airway beacons, lost airports, the many fabulous planes of the time, etc.) there is little coverage of this system.
+Finally, although there is great coverage of the other aspects of the Golden Age of Air Travel (e.g. airway beacons, lost airports, the many fabulous planes of the time, etc.) there was little coverage of this system.
 This system sent it last signals half a century ago; however, in scattered sites all across the country, and possibly even in our backyards (and for a lucky few people this is literally true) the remnants of these stations tell this tale.
 Especially as we are now losing the last generation of pilots that had firsthand experience with it, I thought it was worth a few moments of my life to create a site that can keep this story alive for anyone who wants to know.

 Thanks for your interest and have fun exploring!